Baby Sunscreen Spray: The Gentle Sunscreen Spray For Kids

 And for older kids who need a little extra sun protection, try our Clear Zinc Sunscreen Stick SPF 30 - Summer Scent.
 This broad-spectrum UVA/UVB sport zinc stick is great for the face, lips, nose, ears, and anywhere with extra sensitive skin!

 It also goes on clear, is non-greasy, and rubs in well.
-Our hypoallergenic formula contains the power-packed protection of zinc, plus rich, skin-soothing certified organic oils, including Jojoba.
+Our formula contains the power-packed protection of zinc, plus rich, skin-soothing certified organic oils, including Jojoba.

-How To Choose The Right Spray Sunscreen
+How Often To Apply Spray Sunscreen

 Giving Your Family The Best Protection